Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-01.md

 You should already have access to the virtual machines for the lab.
 If do not already have access to the VMs for the lab, follow the instructions [here](../101-00-appd-vm-setup/lab-exercise-01.md).

-- You will need to use the same two virtual machines you used in the [Java Application Monitoring 101 Lab](../101-01-appd-apm-java/lab-exercise-01.md)
+- You will need to use the same two virtual machines you used in the [Java Application Monitoring Fundamentals Lab](../101-01-appd-apm-java/lab-exercise-01.md)
-- This Lab has dependencies associated with the [Java Application Monitoring 101 Lab](../101-01-appd-apm-java/lab-exercise-01.md)
+- This Lab has dependencies associated with the Java Application Monitoring Fundamentals Lab
-- Please complete the [Java Application Monitoring 101 Lab](../101-01-appd-apm-java/lab-exercise-01.md) before you proceed with this Lab if you have not already done so.
+- Please complete the Java Application Monitoring Fundamentals Lab before you proceed with this Lab if you have not already done so.

 ## Lab Contents